AndrikSeeger/Vehicle_TrafficLight_Simulation/README.md

 ---

 *Note: This simulation is intended for educational and experimental use with ETAS ASCET.
 It is not a production-grade traffic control system.*

----

-Möchtest du zusätzlich noch einen Abschnitt für **Systemanforderungen** oder eine **deutsche Variante** des ReadMe?

-# Stop-Roll-Go – traffic light and vehicle drive simulation in ASCET
-This project is a graphical implementation of a vehicle and track simulation using ASCET.
-The track profile is a combination of city and country roads with traffic lights.
-The simulation of the driver strategy is based on the optimization for a preferably constant speed without having to stop for a yellow or red light.

-## Execution
-To execute the application you should follow these steps:

-1. Download the project's ZIP-archive.
-2. Unzip the archive and import the project to your workspace in ASCET.
-3. Start the PC-App as your new experiment.
-4. Use the attached experiment environment to monitor the data during the program execution.
-It's location is `TrafficLightProject\experiments\Experiments\system\PC_Final`.

-## Experiment environment
-The provided experiment environment is displayed in the following picture.
-It shows the acceleration phase after a forced stop.

-## Documentation

-* The documentation can be found [here](/Documentation.pdf).

-## Contributing
-* Andrik Seeger
-* Thomas Tran
-* Tom Schubert